 6. Sinai Technologies

 Sinai Technologies emphasizes decarbonization through its modeling and planning capabilities.
-Its customers are able to reduce emissions to meet milestones and harness growth while controlling greenhouse gas output.
+Its customers can reduce emissions to meet milestones and harness growth while controlling greenhouse gas output.

 Whether organizations opt for a solution like Sinai Technologies depends largely on the number of resources they’re willing to invest.
 Its suite of tools and functionalities may not be as accessible as other alternatives.
 Yet its limited features might not be a relevant downside if organizations are already invested in a decarbonization-led approach.

-Managing carbon emissions across supply chains and arriving at a net-zero carbon world is no small feat.
-Yet it’s Emitwise’s North Star as far as its approach to carbon accounting.
+Managing carbon emissions across supply chains and arriving at a net zero carbon world is no small feat.
+Yet it’s Emitwise’s North Star in its approach to carbon accounting.
 Much like other competitors in the space, Emitwise offers a centralized data management solution for teams to get a handle on their carbon agenda.

 Emitwise is not as well funded as many of the other vendors in this space, and one of the top five things you should consider when investing in enterprise software.
 It is also smaller in terms of staff and lacks the breadth of partnerships that Persefoni and other vendors have.

 Greenly, headquartered in France, focuses on carbon-tracking solutions for SMBs.
-It automates and integrates the analysis of data with third-party solutions to enable clients to reduce their GHG emissions.
+It automates and integrates data analysis with third-party solutions to enable clients to reduce their GHG emissions.

-However, Greenly doesn’t win as many points for enterprise-grade accounting needs, as its scalability is limited and caters primarily to a European audience.
+However, Greenly doesn’t win as many points for enterprise-grade accounting needs, as its limited scalability caters primarily to a European audience.
 Nevertheless, it equips SMBs with the ability to calculate emissions across scopes 1, 2, and 3 and offers climate expert support upon request.

 With roots in New Zealand and founded in 1994, U.S.-based Diligent is a governance, risk, and compliance software company designed for executives, non-profits, and governments.
 It acquired the legacy Limerick, Ireland-based ESG vendor Accuvio in August 2021.
 Originating in 2009, Accuvio was a broad ESG with less than a handful of employees.

-Together, Diligent and Accuvio aim to strengthen governance by streamlining the connection between risk, compliance, cost savings, and auditing from a single platform.
+Diligent and Accuvio aim to strengthen governance by streamlining the connection between risk, compliance, cost savings, and auditing from a single platform.
 It also provides "climate leadership certification", sustainability and ESG reporting, and compliance management tools.
-However, for some organizations, it may leave a lot to be desired where carbon emissions calculations and performance monitoring are concerned.
+However, for some organizations, it may leave much to be desired where carbon emissions calculations and performance monitoring are concerned.

 Yet another software solution that’s entered the market rather recently, Sweep is a carbon emissions management tool that’s built with an emphasis on collaborative features.
 That is, it focuses on equipping teams with the ability to track and assign tasks while they visualize key data in one centralized system.

 However, depending on your needs, Sweep falls short in the key management features that matter, namely sustainability experience, advanced reporting, and the ability to scale.
-Yet for a business in need of accessible greenhouse gas emissions management with sensible pricing, Sweep may be a viable option.
+Yet, for a business needing accessible greenhouse gas emissions management with sensible pricing, Sweep may be a viable option.

 Carbon accounting software: Beyond the basics

-Carbon emissions control is an ongoing issue that current and future organizations will need to consider as part of their bottom line.
+Carbon emissions control is an ongoing issue that current and future organizations must consider as part of their bottom line.
 As regulations change and reduction targets grow stringent in an effort to mitigate climate change, end-to-end emissions accounting systems now form an integral part of a data-driven solution for growth-oriented organizations.